RhinoSecurityLabs/ccat/README.md

     * Configure AWS CLI Profile

-      > The first time CCAT is launched, you will be prompted to configure your AWS CLI profile.
-This profile will be used to run the related AWS modules.
+      > The first time CCAT is launched, the attacker will be prompted to configure their AWS CLI profile.
+This profile will be used to run the related AWS attack modules.

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_aws_profile_configure_1.png)

-    * Select AWS regions
+    * Then the attacker selects target AWS regions

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_enum_repos_regions.png)

-    * List enumrated ECR reposotieries
+    * Then the attacker lists enumrated ECR repositories with simple table format

       ![CCAT Scenario Diagram](/docs/images/scenario/ccat_list_repos_1.png)